abhinaya-aryal/nvim_config/README.md

 - and other required dependencies plugins for these...

 ## KeyBindings
 Most of the keybindings are set up with the `<leader>` i.e. `<space>` key prefix so that which-key plugin can help us to find the desired key shortcuts.
 The benefit is beginner do not need to remember key shortcuts.
 When, you are in normal mode, pressing `<space>` once will open up a which-key menu.
-And pressing `<space>w` will show the some builtin shortcuts that are available in normal mode.

 By adding `<space>` prefix, we are increasing the keys to be pressed to trigger the events.
 So, you can set the keymaps according to your comfort.